mirkogitdata/mirkogitdata.github.io/README.md

 You can see my portfolio <a href="https://mirkogitdata.github.io">Link to my portfolio</a>
 <br>
 <br>
 The project consists of several parts, which make up the portfolio.
-In respositor you can find HTML, CSS, SCSS, JS files with two directories containing image files jpg and png.
+In respositor you can find <b>HTML, CSS, SCSS, JS</b> files with two directories containing image files jpg and png.
 The website was developed using <b>HTML5</b> and <b>SASS / LESS</b> preprocessor technology or super css technique, which is located on the Ruby platform.

 It consists of three writings: